mary-ext/tangled.sh-mirror/docs/hacking.md

 ## running a spindle

-You will need to find out your DID by entering your login handle into
-<https://pdsls.dev/>.
-Set `$TANGLED_VM_SPINDLE_OWNER` to your DID.

 The above VM should already be running a spindle on `localhost:6555`.
-You can head to the spindle dashboard on `http://localhost:3000/spindles`, and register a spindle with hostname `localhost:6555`.
-It should instantly be verified.
+Head to http://localhost:3000/spindles and hit verify.
 You can then configure each repository to use this spindle and run CI jobs.

 Of interest when debugging spindles: